tdsacilowski/vault-agent-guide/README.md

 [WIP]

+Prerequisites:

-- Spin up a K8s cluster.
-I'm using [Minikube](https://kubernetes.io/docs/setup/minikube/) for this example.
-You can also check out this workshop repo for running [Vault on GKE](https://github.com/sethvargo/vault-kubernetes-workshop).
+- A running Kubernetes environment with `kubectl` configured to talk to it.
+I'm using [Minikube](https://kubernetes.io/docs/setup/minikube/) for these examples.
+You can also check out [this](https://github.com/sethvargo/vault-kubernetes-workshop) workshop repo for running Vault on GKE
+-  A running Vault environment that is reachable from your K8s environment (set your `VAULT_ADDR` env var to point to it)

+Steps:

+- `cd` into the cloned directory of this repo (e.g. `~/dev/vault-agent-guide`)

 - Create K8s Service Account for Vault (TokenReviewer API):